Geeks-Solutions/vue-components/README.md

 # the above commands will result in creating a .tgz file for the component library which will be added to the main DIR

-# copy the path reference of the last created .tgz file ex.: "/Users/YOUR_USER/Documents/Eweev Gitlab Repositories/Geeks Apps BO/geeks-apps-bo/geeks.solutions-vue-components-1.0.0.tgz"
+# copy the path reference of the last created .tgz file ex.: "/Users/YOUR_USER/Documents/Repositories/your-project/geeks.solutions-vue-components-1.0.0.tgz"

 # in your host project, Add "@geeks.solutions/vue-components": "file://{paste here the file path you copied in the previous step}" to you package.json dependencies

 # install the dependencies
 $ npm install

-# inside buildModules of your host project nuxt.config.js add '@geeks.solutions/vue-components/nuxt':
+# inside modules of your host project nuxt.config.js add '@geeks.solutions/vue-components/nuxt':
-$ ex.: buildModules: [
+$ ex.: modules: [
     ...,
     '@geeks.solutions/vue-components/nuxt'
   ]